shadenshabayek/shadenshabayek.github.io/_pages/research.md

 Work in progress
 ---

+* Online Influence strategies in Elite political spheres, with M. Comola (2023).

-* Online climate discourses in interaction
+* Online climate discourses in interaction (2022).

 * Strategic cultural migration with peer effects, joint with Alexia Lochmann (2020).